 - An explanation of each person's role (named or un-named, funded or not funded by the proposal), who will be actively associated with the research.
 These may be research assistants, technicians, medical staff, interviewers and support staff or similar, whose names or position titles are listed in the budget under 'research staff' and who have specific FTE involvements.
-Time-only staff require clear justification, for example if in a mentorship role. - A justification for un-named postdoctoral fellows.
-Named postdoctoral fellows should be included as named investigators and provide their CVs. - Evidence that biostatisticians, data managers and health economists are integrated into the team as appropriate, e.g. sufficient FTE is allocated for each year of the contract. - Roles in mentoring junior team members.
+Time-only staff require clear justification. - A justification for un-named postdoctoral fellows.
+Named postdoctoral fellows should be included as named investigators and provide their CVs. - Evidence that biostatisticians, data managers and health economists are integrated into the team as appropriate, e.g. sufficient FTE is allocated for each year of the contract. - Roles in mentoring junior team members. - Details on whether staff will be promoted during the project and a clear justification for this.